Measuring Association Between Labels and Free-Text Rationales: Related Work

 \paragraph{Robustness Analysis}

-Robustness of post-hoc extractive interpretability methods has been studied \cite{kindermans2019reliability, ghorbani2019interpretation, heo2019fooling, zheng2019analyzing, slack2019can}. \citet{zhang2020interpretable} show that saliency maps and model predictions can be independently adversarially attacked in vision and clinical tasks, and conclude this is due to a misalignment between the saliency map generator and model predictor, or ``prediction-interpretation gap".
+Robustness of post-hoc extractive interpretability methods has been studied \cite{kindermans2019reliability, ghorbani2019interpretation, heo2019fooling, zheng2019analyzing, slack2019can}. \citet{zhang2020interpretable} show that saliency maps and model predictions can be independently adversarially attacked in vision and clinical tasks, and conclude this is due to a misalignment between the saliency map generator and model predictor.
 Such methods have not been tested for models producing natural language (NL) rationales.
+Future work could include expanding robustness equivalence (\sect{sec:robustness}) to model discrete edits of input words.